 Sound Fx can create a story out of looking at one picture and hearing something completely different from what are we seeing.
 As an example of this, we can talk about Out of field resource in Film Language.
 We can show a house in the middle of nowhere on a sunny day, and we can hear horses galloping horses far away and slowly getting closer.

 By using Music you can build a completely different mood in your scene.
 Imagine a shot where the Assassin is finally killing the victim and you play heroic, glorious music.
-The result will be an Epic feeling where the Assassin is getting what he/she has been expected for so long.
+The result will be an Epic feeling where the Assassin is getting what he/she has been expecting for so long.

 We can have two equals or similar characters with different acting or different expressions.
 Also, we can create contrast by using the same character that behaves differently for some reason.
-A classical representation of this would be the Mask of Theater that shows a Smiling face and a Sad face meaning Comedy and Tragedy.
+A classical representation of this would be the Mask of Theater which shows a Smiling face and a Sad face meaning Comedy and Tragedy.

 By cutting from a fixed camera to a hand-held camera at high speed, we can use Contrast to generate Tension.
 For example, a little boy is hidden in the closet while Someone is running through the halls chasing him.

 The power of Editing is vast.
 You can create different stories from the same images, you can build up an entire story with shots that have been shot in different places and times.
 You can create rhythm, tension.
 And one big tip when doing a project is to start thinking about the Montage when writing the story and when framing that story.
 Montage can be internal, generate it by the way the elements and characters are moving within the frame and with the camera movements, especially in the sequence shots.
-And can be External, by the juxtaposed of images that creates meaning.
+And can be External, by the juxtaposed of images that create meaning.

 Cutting from one shot to another, you'll be able to generate meaning.
 Think about this sequence: